-Imran Khan: Pakistan’s prime minister ousted by no confidence vote
+Imran Khan: Pakistan’s prime minister ousted by no-confidence vote

 Pakistan’s powerful army chief General Qamar Javed Bajwa reportedly met Mr Khan on Saturday.

-The opposition and some analysts say that Imran Khan has fallen out with the military, a charge that he and the military deny.
+The opposition and some analysts say that Mr Khan has fallen out with the military, a charge that he and the military deny.

 Register for free to continue reading